-Any type of packaging whose shape can be easily changed is considered flexible packaging; pouches, bags, overwraps and liners are some of the most common flexible packaging types.
+Any type of packaging whose shape can be easily changed is considered flexible packaging; stand up pouches, bags, overwraps and liners are some of the most common flexible packaging types.
 Nowadays, these are used across a variety of industries, including food and drink, cosmetics and medicine.

 There are sustainable advantages to flexible packaging throughout the entire lifecycle.
 For one, the production of flexible packaging creates less waste and uses up less natural resources, thanks to the many technological innovations packaging manufacturers benefit from nowadays.

 Contemporary production processes also require less energy and water, therefore reducing the overall carbon footprint of flexible packaging.
 What’s more, stand up pouches are very lightweight and therefore easy to transport, which further reduces the energy consumption.

 In addition to their sustainability, flexible packaging products offer a number of performance and design benefits.
 Stronger and more easily resealed than traditional alternatives, flexible packaging is the best option available on the market when it comes to product protection.

 Both consumer convenience and high-quality design add to the shelf appeal of products in flexible stand up pouch packaging.
 Whether it’s food staying fresh for longer, cosmetics being easier to access or medicine remaining safe, the advantages of flexible packaging are adaptable to any industry.

 What’s more, shipping costs being lower thanks to the lightweight nature of the packaging, the end product reaches the customer at a much more accessible price.